NNPDF/nnpdf/doc/sphinx/source/get-started/prs.md

 	for anyone else to follow, and, failing that, it is fair to ask them to go through the work of making them intelligible.

-  - Look at the big picture first: Try to suggest changes to discuss changes to the overall functionality or implementation before looking at detailed line by line reviews.
-There is little point in the latter if most of the code is to be rewritten.
+  - Look at the big picture first.
+Think if the overall idea and implementation is sound or instead could benefit from going in a different direction.
+	Ideally before a lot of work has gone into fine tuning details.

   - Review the code in detail.
 Try to identify areas where the changes could be clearly improved in terms of clarity, speed or style.
 Consider